hemantksingh/messup-learn/Distributed Systems/Actor Model.md

 Actors can have internal state between processing messages but **do not share mutable state**.

-*"The Actor model retained more of what I thought were the good features of the object idea"* - Alan Kay, pioneer of object orientation and co designer of Smalltalk.
-He commented on messaging between components as "the big idea" that should be the focus, rather than properties of objects and their internal behaviour.

-## Other Concurrency Models
+## Concurrency models

-There are other [models of concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing), such as [Communicating Sequential Processing](http://www.usingcsp.com/cspbook.pdf) which is [highly influential](https://godoc.org/github.com/thomas11/csp) in the design of programming languages such as *Go* and *Clojure*.
+There are other [models of concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing), such as [Communicating sequential processing](http://www.usingcsp.com/cspbook.pdf) which is [highly influential](https://godoc.org/github.com/thomas11/csp) in the design of programming languages such as *Go* and *Clojure*.

 *Java* *C++* *C#* *Python* on the other hand use a shared memory model using threads for concurrency.
 Threads work on **shared mutable state** using locks to get access to data.
 Locking means threads contend for data access and need  synchronization.
 This leads to limited fault tolerance - on crashing, a thread can leave other threads in an inconsistent state and sometimes bring the entire process down.

 *Nodejs* uses a single threaded [event loop](https://blog.sessionstack.com/how-javascript-works-event-loop-and-the-rise-of-async-programming-5-ways-to-better-coding-with-2f077c4438b5) that dispatches events to handlers executing asynchronously.
 It is a proven model that solves some concurrency problems but still relies on a single process to handle multiple requests.
 [Nested callbacks](https://joearms.github.io/published/2013-04-02-Red-and-Green-Callbacks.html) are inevitable and can cause complexity.

 *Erlang* is based on the Actor model and has similar semantics to an OS process.
 In order words it's completely isolated.
 If it crashes all resources are released and the other processes around it are unaffected to the same degree as an OS process.
 It has well established design patterns for fault tolerance.
 Joe Armstrong explains how Erlang is well suited to [run programs on multicore](https://www.youtube.com/watch?v=bo5WL5IQAd0) machines.

 F# implements a message based approach using `MailboxProcessor` that acts as an Actor.